-The Wave Awards are open to any company involved with cruises or cruise holidays, anywhere in the world, no matter how large or small the scale of operation, including their agencies, e-commerce companies, marketing services providers, vendor companies and individuals who work for them.
+The Wave Awards are open to any company or organisation involved with cruises or cruise holidays, anywhere in the world, no matter how large or small the scale of operation, including their agencies, e-commerce companies, marketing services providers, vendor companies and individuals who work for them.
 Vendor companies, agencies and e-commerce companies are welcome to submit entries on behalf of their clients and will receive due credit for their involvement when the results are announced.
 Different projects from the same company or agency can be entered into different categories but each submission should be tailored to fit the category into which it is being entered.
-New for 2018, if you submit 5 entries your sixth entry will be for free.
+If you submit 5 entries your sixth entry will be for free.

 Entering is very easy.
 The 2019 awards open for entries on 18th July and the deadline is 19th October.

 - Register your details now to create an account, and you will then see the entry forms.

 - Write your entry offline using the headings provided, and read the judges’ recommendations to help you focus your submission.

 - Once you’re ready, complete the entry form and upload the supporting material (photos, videos and other documents up to 5MB).
 Your entry form can also include URL links.